 2. Engineering, Design and Construction.
 The HPL Facilities and the HPL Operated Facilities shall be designed, installed, and constructed by HPL or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be amended or supplemented from time to time (the “Standards”).
 The RNPP Facilities shall be designed, installed, and constructed by RNPP in accordance with sound and prudent natural gas pipeline industry practice.
-The Parties may conduct onsite inspections of the other Party's portion of the Interconnect during and after construction.
-Upon request by a Party, the other Party shall provide the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings or information.
+The Parties may conduct onsite inspections of the other Party's portion of the Interconnect during and after construction upon reasonable prior notice and provided that such inspections shall not unreasonably interfere with the business operations of the non-inspecting Party.
+Upon receipt of written request by a Party, the other Party shall provide the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings or information.
 The Parties shall arrange a mutually agreeable schedule for the tie-in of the Interconnect with the HPL Pipeline and the RNPP Pipeline.
 The Parties engineering, design, and construction obligations are further set forth in Attachment 1 hereto.

 3. Reimbursement of Costs.
-RNPP shall reimburse HPL for all direct and indirect costs for the design, installation, procurement, and construction of the HPL Facilities and the HPL Operated Facilities.
+RNPP shall reimburse HPL for all reasonable direct and indirect costs for the design, installation, procurement, and construction of the HPL Facilities and the HPL Operated Facilities.
 Notwithstanding the foregoing, HPL acknowledges that RNPP intends to make payments under this Agreement from funds provided from project financing that will not be available at the time of execution of this Agreement.
 HPL agrees that any and all work performed prior to the issuance to HPL by RNPP of written notice to proceed shall be solely at HPL's risk and expense, without right of payment until and unless financial closing has occurred and written notice to proceed is issued and the work is performed as herein provided.
 Upon RNPP's financial closing, RNPP shall, within 10 days, provide HPL written notice thereof.
-Upon HPL's receipt of such notice, RNPP's obligation to reimburse HPL for all direct and indirect costs for the design, installation, procurement, and construction of the HPL Facilities under this Section 3 shall be effective and RNPP shall pay HPL for such direct and indirect costs within 10 days of RNPP's receipt of HPL's invoice therefor.
+Upon HPL's receipt of such notice and provided that the HPL Operated Facilities have been completed and accepted by RNPP, RNPP's obligation to reimburse HPL for all reasonable direct and indirect costs for the design, installation, procurement, and construction of the HPL Facilities under this Section 3 shall be effective and RNPP shall pay HPL for such direct and indirect costs within 10 days of RNPP's receipt of HPL's invoice therefor.
+RNPP acceptance of the HPL Operated Facilities in the previous sentence shall not be unreasonably withheld.
 In the event financial close by RNPP does not occur by June 30, 2000, either Party may terminate this Agreement by giving the other Party 15 days written notice of such termination.
 Upon such termination the Parties shall have no further obligations hereunder.

 4. Easements and Permits.
-RNPP shall obtain, at their sole cost and expense, all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the RNPP Facilities and the HPL Operated Facilities.
+RNPP or its designee shall obtain, at its sole cost and expense, all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the RNPP Facilities and the HPL Operated Facilities.
 HPL or its designee shall obtain, all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the HPL Facilities.
-The Parties and/or their designees shall have access to each other's facilities at all reasonable times.
+The Parties and/or their designees shall have access to each other's facilities at all reasonable times; provided that such access shall not unreasonably interfere with the business operations of the Party whose facilities are to be accessed.